SumiTomohiko/fsyscall2/doc/index.rst

 ========

 fsyscall is a system to transfer system call requests for file I/O from applications on FreeBSD to another process through file descriptors.
-In the most expected usage, a socket is used for the file descriptors.
+If you give a socket for the file descriptors, fsyscall can request system calls to another machine through network.

 .. image:: overview.png